From Sega Retro

 In addition to its design advancements, the Mega Visor Display was also developed with providing a technologically superior graphical performance in mind.
 When originally released, the MVD could output real-time 3D graphics and pre-rendered films at a 756 x 244 pixel resolution with a 60°(H) x 46.87°(V) field of view, allowing riders to view a 360 degree landscape with the use of head tracking technology.
 A cut-down liquid-crystal display was used to decrease the size and weight of the headset.

 Instead of placing riders in static sit-down or stand-up pods, VR-1 uses four hydraulic motion systems to give off a stronger immersion effect to its full capacity of 32 riders.
-Each could seat eight people and utilised a 4 axis base, using the earlier AS-1 simulator jointly produced by Sega and Douglas Trumbull as its basis.
-Like the Mega Visor Display, numerous cosmetic appearances were designed during the development process, with an early design of one eventually seeing use on the cover of a promotional booklet for Sega's indoor theme park business.
+Each could seat eight people and utilised a 4-axis base, using the earlier AS-1 simulator jointly produced by Sega and Douglas Trumbull as its basis and originally being named AS-1000 in addition.
+Like the Mega Visor Display, numerous cosmetic appearances were designed during the development process, with an early design of one eventually seeing use on the cover of a promotional booklet for Sega's emerging Amusement Theme Park business venture.

-The finalised motion systems were modelled on spaceship pods, in-keeping with the attraction's space-age design motif.
+The finalised motion systems were modelled on futuristic spaceship pods, in-keeping with the attraction's space-age design motif.
 When running, the bases could provide 380mm vertical up/down and 34 degree left/right movement; riders were provided with pre-requisite safety belts as a result of this.
 When not in use, the MVD headsets were stored in moulded stations situated between the seats.
-Alongside lighting systems and floor maps, the four pods incorporated the primary colour-coding of red, yellow, green and blue, though it is not clear if riders were accordingly divided up into teams based on this.
+Alongside lighting systems and floor maps, the four pods incorporated the primary colour-coding of red, yellow, green and blue, though it is not clear if riders were accordingly divided up into teams based on this for installed software.

 In-keeping with Sega's company ethos of "High-Tech Entertainment" at that time, one of the main selling points of their indoor theme park locations was to provide interactive ride attractions that were not too dissimilar to coin-operated arcade games.
 As a result, VR-1 was developed with limited but fully functional gameplay elements, instead of remaining as a purely simulation experience.
 The original July 1994 installation and most others made use of Space Mission, a first-person rail shooter game.
 In it, riders attempt to reach the fictional planet "Basco", where an enemy fleet has taken off to with stolen confidential information.